StephenKennyGains/TopTierTrivia/README.md

     - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fstephenkennygains.github.io%2FTopTierTrivia%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)
 - JavaScript
     - No errors were found when passing through the official [Jshint validator](https://jshint.com/)
-      - Warnings found an corrected were some missing ; and the use of bracket notation over dot notation.
+      - Warnings found and corrected were some missing ; and the use of bracket notation over dot notation.
       - The following metrics were returned:
       - There are 5 functions in this file.
       - Function with the largest signature takes 1 arguments, while the median is 0.